 So what about the unexpected email?
 Well, I am absolutely chuffed to little bits that BBC Countryfile Magazine has chosen shirls gardenwatch for their ‘Blog of the month’ for their January issue.
 Urban Extension was chosen for their December issue too – congrats Jane.
 I had no idea that this magazine did this – what a great idea.

 Almost done now, however I would like to add a wildlife sighting ‘first’ to this post.
 Not in my garden, but on the streets of Aberdeen between 2-3 am in the morning as we looked for somewhere to stay following our A&E dash to see our daughter.
 Driving up to a junction we took a second look as we spotted a fox just casually walking along the pavement like it owned it!
 It didn’t run away or hide.
 It clearly knew exactly where it was going and walked on by!
 I have never had such a clear view of a fox and what a fine looking animal this one was.
 What a beautiful colour too.
 This fox, in all honesty, looked like a well looked after dog.
 I wonder how many foxes live in cities – I bet they all don’t look like this one.

 Finally, I would thank everyone for their kind wishes towards my daughter’s recovery.
 She is making some progress now I am glad to say.

-All photos and videos shown above were taken in my garden between November 12th-24th 2008.
+All photos shown above were taken in my garden between November 12th-24th 2008.